stripe/stripe-react-native/docs/tipsi-stripe-migration-guide.md

 ## Card components

-Use these components on your payment screen to securely collect card details from your customers.
+Use below components on your payment screen to securely collect card details from your customers.

 _before:_